 To increase your reach, consider ZipRecruiter.
-You can post your nanny job ad on 100+ job boards at once, and take advantage of pre-made job description templates so you don’t have to create your own.
+You can post your nanny job ad on 100+ job boards at once and take advantage of premade job description templates so you don’t have to create your own.
 Start posting your nanny job ad for free in minutes!

-1. Write a Nanny Job Description
+Step 1: Write a Nanny Job Description

-Here are some typical duties you should expect from a nanny, regardless of your child’s age:
+As a guide, here are some typical duties you should expect from a nanny, regardless of your child’s age:

 - Generally caring for your child